Nebraska Liberty Bell replica

 Nebraska’s Liberty Bell was one of the original 52 commissioned by the U.S. Treasury and paid for by the American copper industry.
 Cast in the early months of 1950 at the Paccard Bell Foundry in Annecy-le-Vieux, France, the replicas would tour the states and some territories in an effort to drum up support for a U.S. Savings Bond drive during the summer of 1950.

-Comprised of 80% copper and 10% tin, the bells bore the color of newly-minted pennies, not the weathered patina of the original.
-Identical in composition and tone to the original, these were no mere knockoff —they were functional bells, meant to be rung, loud and proud.
-Iron replicas would have looked just like the Liberty Bell, and cost $50 per unit.
+Comprised of 78% copper and 22% tin, the bells bore the color of newly minted pennies, not the weathered patina of the original.
+Identical in composition and tone to the original, these were no mere knockoffs —they were functional bells meant to be rung, loud and proud.
+Iron replicas would have looked just like the Liberty Bell and cost $50 per unit.
 But they would have been monuments, not bells.
 The replicas were held in storage at the Navy Yard, waiting to be retrieved by their respective states.

 But before the bell could help Nebraska sell savings bonds, someone needed to go get it.

-On the 12th of May, Bill Bell set out on the 1,200-mile trek to retrieve Nebraska’s Liberty Bell replica.
+On May 12, Bill Bell set out on the 1,200-mile trek to retrieve Nebraska’s Liberty Bell replica.
 His routes for Watson Brothers—who specialized in transporting relatively small, less-than-truckload (LTL) shipments—took him as far as Denver to the west, Topeka to the south and Chicago to the east.
 Much of this journey would be uncharted territory for Bell.

 Bill Bell's Liberty Bell Replica truck, Nebraska, 1950Bill Bell’s Red, White and Blue Ford truck